Make a Tote Bag From An Old Grain Sack

 I saw a huge pile of old grain sacks at an antique store and found it hard to resist buying a few as I love old textiles.
 Grain sacks can be utilized to upholster chairs, make pillows, or used as curtains and tablecloths.

-I decided to make some tote bags with my grain sacks.
+I decided to make some tote bags with the grain sacks.
 They are certainly too long to use as they are!
 If you want to make a tote bag, or reusable grocery bag out of these vintage grain sacks, beware - if washed the print may fade.
 They must be dry cleaned.
 But stains and wear add to the authentic look of the piece.

 I chose 3 different brands of grain sacks - a Chase A Seamless Extraquality bag, a Fulton Seamless, and a Bemis Extra Heavy Seamless bag.